athulpg007/amat-paper/paper.md

 # Documentation and Example Jupyter Notebooks

 AMAT documentation along with a number of example Jupyter notebooks are available at https://amat.readthedocs.io.
-AMAT can be installed from the[Python Package Index](https://pypi.org/project/AMAT/) (`pip install AMAT`).
+AMAT can be installed from the [Python Package Index](https://pypi.org/project/AMAT/) (`pip install AMAT`).

 # Limitations